-- 1. Strawberry Park to Bachelor Gulch Service Road: Priority level High.
-It is possible to escape from Strawberry Park to Bachelor Gulch by using an existing service road that connects to US 6 and I-70 via Daybreak Ridge Road.
-This road is asphalt and is passable by all vehicles including passenger cars.
-However, it currently has a gate that blocks access at the upper (western) end.
-This gate should be replaced or refitted for fire department access, and this road should then be included in the fire department preplan as a firefighter access point, as well as a potential escape route.
+Daybreak Ridge to Strawberry Park: Priority level: High It is possible to escape from Bachelor Gulch to US 6 or I 70 by using an existing service road that connects from Daybreak Ridge Road to the Strawberry Park community in Beaver Creek.
+This road is asphalt and is passable by all vehicles including passenger cars; however it currently has a gate that blocks access at the upper (western) end.
+This gate should be replaced or refitted for fire department access and this road included in the fire department pre-plan as a firefighter access point as well as a potential escape route.
 This road is of adequate width and generally has good clearance, but thinning should be conducted to shaded fuelbreak standards wherever predominately conifer stands are below the road, especially where the road crosses the major drainage.
-The priority level is high due to the relatively small amount of work needed to improve the usefulness of this route. - 2.
-Lower McCoy Park Road: Priority level Low.
-This road connects Strawberry Park to the Beaver Creek Base Area.
-It is a gated, unimproved dirt track.
-4WD may be required in some conditions.
-This route; however may be useful for Type VI engine and hand crew access.
-This gate should be replaced or refitted for fire department access and this road included in the fire department pre-plan as a firefighter access point.
-Fuels near the road should be evaluated for thinning to conform to shaded fuelbreak standards especially where pockets of conifer fuels exist below this road.
+The priority level is high because a relatively small amount of work will greatly improve the usefulness of this route.